Teaching ‘Lower Ability’ Students Maths: “Are We Bottom Set?”

 If pupils don’t believe that what they are learning is useful in some way, they will be unable to engage with the mathematical content.
-This is particularly pertinent when you’re teaching bottom set Maths It’s therefore vital that pupils are given a range of maths investigations that show how it can be used in real life or how the lesson fits into their long term progression.
+This is particularly pertinent when you’re teaching bottom set Maths.
+It’s therefore vital that pupils are given a range of maths investigations that show how it can be used in real life or how the lesson fits into their long term progression

 A perhaps unexpected challenge that is prominent in many of the schools we work with at Third Space is the growth of EAL (English as an Additional Language) pupils.

-The fact that these pupils may be place in the bottom set for Maths does not necessarily reflect their mathematical ability.
+The fact that these pupils may be placed in the bottom set for Maths does not necessarily reflect their mathematical ability.
 They should be given work that is challenging them mathematically whilst ensuring that key words and phrases are understood before embarking on tasks.

 Most effective strategies for teaching bottom set low-attaining groups

 For higher achieving pupils in the group, giving them the chance to consolidate and test their skills is key to ensuring that they remain motivated.
 Low threshold high ceiling questions are the holy grail when teaching bottom set maths.